krishras23/camps-backend/README.md

-# SummerCamps
+# Summer Camp Software

-- Server side and middle tier for summer camp web app
+- 🏖️ Summer camp app allows admin to manage summer camp workflow (add/update/delete camps)
-- Web app allows admin to add camps, get camps, update camps, and delete camps
+- Can update price, and camp ages as well as overall information
-- Camp characteristics such as price and age can also be updated
+- Built with React, Flask, MySQL, and Python